0 Comment

 One of the key aspects of managing employee recognition is to make it meaningful for the employees individually.

-Hence, it is crucial to better understand how each employee will likely respond to recognition.
+Hence, it is crucial to understand how each employee is likely to respond to recognition.

 It is generally a little easier in a startup, as the number of employees is usually smaller.